odedd/table_sortable/README.md

-TableSortable adds multi-column, **server-side** filtering, sorting and pagination to the **tableSorter jQuery plugin**, so you don't have to worry about interpreting the query parameters, customizing queries, fields to sort by, or how to send the correct page to the client.
+TableSortable adds multi-column, **server-side** filtering, sorting and pagination to the **tableSorter jQuery plugin**, so you don't have to worry about interpreting the query parameters, combining multiple queries, columns to sort by, or figuring out how to send the correct page back to the client.

 It is a Rails backend complementation to the frontend tableSorter.js.

 #### The Problem
 The jQuery tableSorter plugin is an excellent tool for filtering and sorting tables.
-When dealing with lots of rows, we usually want to split the table into multiple pages. tableSorter has a nifty [widget](https://mottie.github.io/tablesorter/docs/example-pager-ajax.html) for that, which requires using [mottie's fork](https://mottie.github.io/tablesorter/docs/index.html) of tableSorter.
+Often, when dealing with lots of rows, we may want to split the table into multiple pages. tableSorter.js has a nifty [widget](https://mottie.github.io/tablesorter/docs/example-pager-ajax.html) for that, which requires using [mottie's fork](https://mottie.github.io/tablesorter/docs/index.html) of tableSorter.

-Usually this is a scenario where we don't want to send our entire set of records to the frontend, which consequently means that the frontend no longer knows the entire set of records to filter and sort through.
-This requires our *server* to handle all that stuff, as well as the pagination of the results.
+Usually this is a scenario where we don't want to send our entire set of records to the frontend, which consequently means that the frontend no longer knows the entire set of records to filter and sort through, which eventually requires our *server* to handle all that stuff as well as the pagination of the results.

 #### The Solution: TableSortable
 TableSortable will handle all the backend filtering, sorting and pagination for you.